cys9772/election-blog4/content/post/2024-09-22-blog-post-3-polling/index.md

 ## Introduction -- How can we best use *polls* to predict *election outcomes?*

 What's the first thing you hear when you flick on news channels covering any election? **Polls**.
 We've done hundreds of them ourselves in our lifetime, from restaurant surveys to product reviews and presidential candidates.
 These quick little quizzes help provide **direct insights** from the public about various issues, including voting behavior, candidate favorability, and more.
 Generally speaking, they serve as feedback loops, allowing parties and campaigns to **adjust their strategies** based on how the public responds during an election cycle.
-Breaking these statistics down by demographic categories allow these candidates to further tailor their messaging to specific audiences.
+Breaking these statistics down by demographic categories allows these candidates to further tailor their messaging to specific audiences.

 However, there are common pitfalls related to polling, including **sampling bias, nonresponse bias, timing, and more**.
 It's our job to figure out what matters and what doesn't.
 More importantly, **can we use them to help predict election outcomes**, or will they simply lead us astray?
 Let's dive in!